aps831/workstation/README.md

 UUID=$UUID    /hdd ext4 defaults 0 2
 ```

-Mount the secondary hard drive and then move `/home` and `/var` to the secondary hard drive:
+Mount the secondary hard drive and then move `/home` to the secondary hard drive:

 ```
 sudo mount -a
 sudo cp -pr /home /hdd/home
-sudo cp -pr /var /hdd/var
 sudo mv /home /home_old
-sudo mv /var /var_old
 cd /
-sudo ln -s /hdd/var var
 sudo ln -s /hdd/home home
 ```

-`/hdd/home_orig` and `/hdd/var_orig` can then be merged manually into `/hdd/home` and `/hdd/var`, taking care to not move all the dot files and to replace rather than merge.
-Check lists of files are provided in `dot_file_checklist.txt` and `var_file_checklist.txt`.
+`/hdd/home_orig` can then be merged manually into `/hdd/home`, taking care to not move all the dot files and to replace rather than merge.
+A check list of files is provided in `dot_file_checklist.txt`.

 Finally, in `/etc/apparmor.d/usr.sbin.cupsd` replace to `/var` with `/hdd/var`, and `,var` with `,hdd/var`.
 Do not create a back up in this directory as it will be read in as though it were config.
 To restart cups run `sudo systemctl restart cups.service`.